 If you qualify for Partial Capacity Benefit, you don’t have to send in regular medical certificates.

-You can apply for Partial Capacity Benefit before you start to look for work.
-If your payment is going to be reduced because you are going back to work, this will not happen until you start work.
+You should apply for Partial Capacity Benefit before you start to look for work.
+Your payment may change when you go back to work but this will not happen until you actually start work.

 Return your application, with relevant supporting documents, to: